Design & Material Culture

 The Mughal and Rajput influences shine through not just in Jaipur’s architecture but also in its art, cuisine and more.
 I celebrate this extraordinary city by documenting its royal past through its doorways for The Better India, a popular online news magazine, which features “only positive stories - driving collective good - using the power of stories, technology & you”.

 As Design Research lead Aparna's keen interest in people places and culture generate insights that drive our work.
 When a project looks fuzzy and needs figuring out trust Aparna to jump right in!
-An avid chronicler of people's relationship to everyday objects and the larger meaning they take on Aparna's blog makes for fascinating viewing.
+An avid chronicler of people's relationship to everyday objects and the larger meaning they take on Aparna's blog (Objects of Affection) makes for fascinating viewing.
 An excellent photographer she'll take you places with her street photography!